Guidance

 Permanent home safety equipment is defined here as any device that needs to be fitted and cannot easily be modified or removed by the householder.
 Examples include smoke and carbon monoxide alarms, thermostatic mixing valves and window restrictors.

 Ensuring permanent safety equipment is fitted in homes and the provision of home safety assessments should help prevent unintentional injuries among all under-15s.
 However, groups facing a higher than average risk of an unintentional injury need to be prioritised.
-Particularly vulnerable groups in relation to home safety are children aged under 5 and those living in temporary, rented and social housing with families on a low income (for other vulnerable groups see definitions at the beginning of section 1).
+Particularly vulnerable groups in relation to home safety are children aged under 5 and those living in temporary, rented and social housing with families on a low income (for other vulnerable groups see the section on definitions).

 (See also recommendations made in NICE's guideline on unintentional injuries in the home: interventions for under 15s.)